Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

  Bond(2, Point(1, [1.0, -1.0], [1.0, -1.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
  Bond(1, Point(1, [-1.0, 0.0], [-1.0, 0.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
 ```
-Meanwhile, an instance of [`Neighbors`](@ref) could also serve as a filter of the generated bonds, which select those bonds with the given bond lengths:
+Meanwhile, an instance of [`Neighbors`](@ref) can also serve as a filter for the generated bonds, selecting those bonds with the given bond lengths:
 ```jldoctest unitcell
 julia> lattice = Lattice([0.0, 0.0]; vectors=[[1.0, 0.0], [0.0, 1.0]]);